A Corrective Catalogue of Errors

 These deficiencies are organized and presented here around 79 citations from The Feminine Mystique grouped into three major sections to match the three main aspects of the lives of 1950s women that Friedman felt were most unsatisfactory: their status as wives and mothers, that is, their vital statistics; their participation in higher education; and their involvement in the labour force.
 A fourth section examines a few additional social issues as they relate to women of that era.
 Finally, an overview of the errors in Friedmans analysis is given in a brief summary.

 Important information on the scope of the analysis and how it is structured is contained in the Introduction.
-This, the four main sections and the bibliography may be downloaded in Word 97 format by clicking on the links listed below.
-Helpful comments and suggestions for improvement may be sent to the author, in any reasonably polite format, at the e-mail address also given below.
+This, the four main sections and the bibliography may be downloaded in MS Word format by clicking on the links listed below.
+Helpful comments and suggestions for improvement may be sent to the author, in any reasonably polite format, using the form below.